mvines/sosh/README.md

 sosh-set-config secondary
 ```

-Later run `tranny <secondary-host>` from your primary to transfer voting to the
+Later run `xferid <secondary-host>` from your primary to transfer voting to the
 secondary.

 #### Other keypairs...